-When using a digital microphone connected to the JACKDET/ MICIN pin, the JDFUNC[1:0] bits in Register R2 (Address 0x4008) must be set to enable the microphone input and disable the jack detection function.
-The ADAU1361 must operate in master mode and source BCLK to the input clock of the digital microphones.
+When using a digital microphone connected to the JACKDET/MICIN pin, the JDFUNC[1:0] bits in Register R2 (Address 0x4008) must be set to enable the microphone input and disable the jack detection function.
+The ADAU1761 must operate in master mode and source BCLK to the input clock of the digital microphone.
+The DSPRUN bit must also be asserted in Register R62 (DSP run register, Address 0x40F6) for digital microphone operation.

 The digital microphone signal bypasses record path mixers and ADCs and is routed directly into the decimation filters.
 The digital microphone and ADCs share decimation filters and, therefore, both cannot be used simultaneously.
 The digital microphone input select bit, INSEL, can be set in Register R19 (ADC control register, Address 0x4019).
-Figure 34 depicts the digital microphone interface and signal routing.
+Figure 35 depicts the digital microphone interface and signal routing.